Home Projects

 BCG Strategy Palette

-Designers are often brought in after the strategy is set.
-The BCG Strategy Palette is what I use to push back on that dynamic.
-Before I define a design direction, I need to know which strategic environment the business is actually operating in — predictable, adaptive, harsh, or visionary — because each one demands a fundamentally different design logic.
+Before I define a design direction, I need to know which strategic environment the business actually operates in — predictable, adaptive, harsh, or visionary — because each demands fundamentally different design logic.

 Three Horizons